Dreaker75/re-emerald/FUTURE_PLANS.md

  - Add Autorun option
  - Update Wild Pokemon held items to make more items re-obtainable
  - Change Hidden and PokeBall items found throughout the game to be more useful
- - Team Aqua base doesn't close off after beating Team Aqua (To make it impossible to miss the Master Ball)
- - Remove the catching and PokeNav tutorial
  - Make Petalburg Gym's doors work as normal doors
  - Change Mirage Tower to always be present in the desert